 Yep, housing prices are insane.
 Rents have gone up a bit for some of my friends.
 They haven't gone up for us in 5 yrs.

 For food, use a price book.
 I've gotten deals even at Uwajimaya.
-Some of the best deals come from little fruit and produce stands (Rising Sun, Lenny's, Viet Wah) but pick around and look at the produce closely.
+Smile Some of the best deals come from little fruit and produce stands (Rising Sun, Lenny's, Viet Wah) but pick around and look at the produce closely.

 If I remember right, you seem comfortable with public transportation.
 You are in real luck there.
 Seattle has fabulous public transit and Flexcar.